 Fritillarias are quite an extensive group of varieties and are pretty easy to grow.
 They will naturalise extremely well and as such are ideal for many areas of the garden that are left to naturalise.

-Before planting cultivate the soil to a depth of 30cm and ensure soils are well drained and do not dry out in the summer.
-Plant in well-drained, humus rich soild and they can be left undisturbed for a number of years.
-Add some grit or organic matter to the soil to help aid drainage.
+Before planting Fritillaria meleagris AGM cultivate the soil to a depth of 30cm and ensure soils are well drained and do not dry out in the summer.

 Semi shaded areas of the garden ideally not in direct sunlight.
 They are ideal for planting amongst herbaceous plants or low shrubs.
-Once they have finished flowering allow teh stems to die back and remove debris.
+Once they have finished flowering allow the stems to die back.
 In general plant the bulbs twice their height deep.

 Feed regularly during the growing season with high potash and phosphate foods such as bone meal or tomato food.